Promotion to Associate Professor

 A faculty appointment entails significant responsibilities.
 However, with those responsibilities come great opportunities for a challenging and satisfying clinical practice or research career, opportunities for continued professional and academic development and the chance to become a clinical and academic leader within the Department and School of Medicine.
 A successful candidate for promotion is a fully engaged participant in the academic and educational missions of the Department of Anesthesiology and the School of Medicine.
 The candidate is a vigorous member of the Department of Anesthesiology, fully integrated in all its missions, and active in all aspects of both the Department and the School of Medicine.

-An approximate, but not strict, measure would be for the individual to significantly exceed the threshold criteria for both citizenship and service as set forth in the Inventory of Activities (“activity matrix”) for at least three years immediately prior to the nomination, with service provided directly to the Department and/or by representing the Department in the School of Medicine and UMB.
+An approximate, but not strict, measure would be for the individual to significantly exceed the threshold criteria for both citizenship and service as set forth in the Activity Inventory for at least three years immediately prior to the nomination, with service provided directly to the Department and/or by representing the Department in the School of Medicine and UMB.

 Citizenship duties and responsibilities include: